Wastwater

 There are two roads to Wasdale, the most travelled being the one from Gosforth, a small village on the A595 near to Seascale.
 The narrow road is hemmed in by trees and dry stone walls along much of its length until you are almost at the lake before opening up to give views of Whin Rigg and Illgill Head (above), a steep mountain range rising up from the far shore of the lake.

-The second route starts at the Old Post Office in Santon Bridge towards Nether Wasdale (now a popular camp and caravan site).
+The second route starts at the Old Post Office in Santon Bridge towards Nether Wasdale (a popular camp and caravan site).
 The road is again quite narrow and rises steeply as you leave Santon Bridge.
 As you round a corner at its brow the stunning views of the mountains of Wasdale come into view (below).
 On a sunny day, this has to be one of the most spectacular views in the Lake District.

 There are many parking areas along the road where there is easy access to the shingle covered shores of the lake, particularly near Greendale.
 These are popular with walkers and tend to fill quite quickly so you need to be early to get a good spot.
+Further along the lake the parking spaces become less frequent.

 The road is narrow, very close to the water in places, and has many potholes so care needs to be taken when passing oncoming traffic.